Paintree/monitor_hotplug/README.md

 # monitor_hotplug
-Script that disables HDMI output when displayport is connected
+Script that disables HDMI output when DisplayPort is connected